 10. If the service is yet to start, click on “Start” to start the service.

-11. Then click on “Apply” and click on “OK” to save this change.
+11. To save this change, click on “Apply” and click on “OK”

 Close Services window.